-Forecasting Mortality Rates: Unveiling Patterns with a PCA-GEE Approach
+Forecasting Mortality Rates: A Stochastic PCA-GEE Model

 Authors